frederiksen/angular-electron-boilerplate/README.md

 $ npm run release
 ```

 Then your app will be put into the */release-builds* folder.
-Can build apps for Windows, macOS and Linux.
+Can build an app for Windows, macOS and Linux.